microsoft/BosqueLanguage/README.md

 npm install && npm test
 ```

+Note: the Z3 theorem prover is provided as a binary dependency in the repo via git LFS.
+To ensure these are present you will need to have [git LFS](https://git-lfs.github.com/) installed, run `git lfs install` to setup the needed hooks, and pull.

 ### Executable Generation

 Bosque supports the generation of standalone command-line executables via the `ExeGen` tool.
 Details on this tool can be found in the [readme](./ref_impl/src/runtimes/exegen/README.md).